Santroller/Santroller/wiring_guides/drum.md

 2. Solder the black wire from the piezo to ground.
 3. Solder the red wire to an analog input on the multiplexer / micocontroller.
 4. Solder a 1Mohm resistor between the analog input your piezo is connected to on your multiplexer / microcontroller and ground
-5. Solder a diode between the the analog input your piezo is connected to on your multiplexer / microcontroller and ground
+5. Solder a diode between the analog input your piezo is connected to on your multiplexer / microcontroller and ground

 </details>